 - Club Member or not, for any specific club

 - You can optionally set multiple criteria for a single Personalization Option.

-For example, you could have content that triggers if a visitor's customer rank is above a specific number OR if a visitor's lifetime value is above a specific dollar value.
+For example, you could have content that triggers if a visitor's Tag is defined OR if a visitor's lifetime value is above a specific dollar value.

 - Click Save Option

 - Create an Option for as many variations of content you want.

 Now it's time to engage with your Designer, who will be adding a small bit of code to your website.
 Your Designer can find instructions here.